If you or your employees don’t have personal brands, you aren’t reaching your target audience as effectively as you could be.

 • Never post under the influence.
 Avoid posting to social media when you’re under the influence.
 This will make sure that you’ll be able to think through everything you post carefully.

 • Avoid most divisive topics.
-Things like politics and religious should be avoided — unless they’re a key part of your brand.
+Things like politics and religion should be avoided — unless they’re a key part of your brand.
 Otherwise, taking a stance on things will inevitably alienate half of your followers.

 • Balance work and life posts.
 Too much of one or the other is a bad thing.
 If you post about work or nothing but, you seem like a robot.
 But if you post nothing but personal things, you come across as unprofessional.